Walkthrough: Setting Up and Using a Purchase Approval Workflow

 To approve the purchase order, as Sean

-On the Requests to Approve page, choose the Approve action.
+- On the Requests to Approve page, select the line about the purchase order by Alicia, and then choose the Approve action.

 The generic version of Business Central includes a number of workflow templates for scenarios that are supported by the application code.
 Most of these are for approval workflows.